Sunny Side Up (1929 film): Plot

 The film centres around a Will-they won't-they romance.
 Wealthy Jack Cromwell from Long Island runs off to New York City on account of his fiancee's relentless flirting.
 He attends an Independence Day block party where Molly Carr, from Yorkville, Manhattan, falls in love with him.
 Comic relief is provided by grocer Eric Swenson, above whose shop Molly and her flatmate, Bea Nichols, live.
-Gaynor performs a charming singing and dancing version of the song "(Keep Your) Sunny Side Up" for a crowd of her neighbors, complete with top hat and cane.
-Later in the film, a lavish pre-Code dance sequence for the song "Turn on the Heat", including scantily clad and gyrating island women enticing bananas on trees to abruptly grow and stiffen, with the graphic metaphor lost on no one, occurs without Gaynor's participation.
+Gaynor performs a singing and dancing version of the song "(Keep Your) Sunny Side Up" for a crowd of her neighbors, complete with top hat and cane.

+The film was produced before Hays Code censorship.
+A dance sequence for the song "Turn on the Heat", including scantily clad and gyrating island women enticing bananas on trees to abruptly grow and stiffen, occurs without Gaynor's participation.